+Julianne is Vice President of the Design Library and serves North American creative professionals from all industries.
 Juli graduated from Loyola University Chicago with dual degrees in Italian and International Business.
 She gained valuable experience in fashion and design during her undergraduate internships, especially at the Design Library during the summer of 2013 and after graduation as a product development assistant at Ralph Lauren.
 Juli is passionate about Italian studies and lived in Italy for a portion of her undergraduate experience.
-We are delighted Juli has joined the Design Library Team as a Design Consultant.
+We are delighted Juli is part of the Design Library leadership team.

 Richard is the Design Library’s President and head of North American sales.
 Richard has twenty years of experience in the fashion industry in leadership positions with companies including Lord and Taylor, Perry Ellis and Kellwood.
 Richard brings a singular vision and energy to the Library with his knowledge of the complete fashion production process, coupled with his belief in the primary importance of good design.